MooersLab/MooersLab/README.md

 Those who lack this awareness will run into a lot of trouble.

 We also like R Markdown notebooks.
-Although somewhat less interactive than Jupyter notebooks, these are simpler to put under version control, and they support the use of custom libraries of code snippets with tab triggers and tab stops.
+Although somewhat less interactive than Jupyter notebooks, these are simpler to put under version control, and they support custom libraries of code snippets with tab triggers and tab stops.
-The RStudio (or Posit) IDE provides excellent support for R Markdown notebooks.
+The RStudio IDE provides excellent support for R Markdown notebooks.
 You can have the best of both worlds by editing R Markdown notebooks in Emacs and using the reticulate package to harness Jupyter kernels to run Python inside the notebook.

 We code in mainly in Python but sometimes in Bash, R, Clojure, Elisp, Julia, Fortran, and C/C++.